makerdao/mips/MIP27/mip27.md

 The parameters and boundaries included herein should be considered examples and will be voted in at the time of implementation.
 There is an expectation that MIP17 and ongoing community governance experience will help inform the correct risk boundaries and governance parameters.

 ## Motivation
-The Debt Ceiling Instant Access Module decentralises debt ceiling control to the broader community by allowing all stakeholders to control this important risk variable.
+The Debt Ceiling Instant Access Module decentralizes debt ceiling control to the broader community by allowing all stakeholders to control this important risk variable.
 It helps solve the somewhat frequent problem where the community finds itself having reached the debt ceiling and now needs to wait for an executive vote to pass in order to make further adjustments.
 The same occurs in reverse when it becomes necessary to lower the debt ceiling in the event there is a reduction in Dai supply.

 This capability will be available once the community has a good idea of the logic defined in MIP17 and then once the DC-IAM has been voted in by Governance, after which point, executive votes would not be necessary to adjust the debt ceiling within a predefined upper boundary.
 An executive vote can however always be used to overrule the behavior of an IAM.